Matt Nagy: Early coaching

-Philadelphia Eagles and Kansas City Chiefs
+Philadelphia Eagles

 In 2009, Veach invited Nagy to return to Philadelphia and intern for the Eagles again.
 On August 10, three days before their preseason game against the New England Patriots, backup quarterback Kevin Kolb suffered a knee injury; to avoid putting stress on starter Donovan McNabb and third-string A. J. Feeley, the Eagles attempted to sign Nagy as a player.
 Head coach Andy Reid argued that although Nagy was a coach, he was not being paid for the role and could therefore play.
 The NFL initially allowed the deal and Nagy practiced the next day, but the league voided it shortly after, officially saying he was still under contract with the AFL.
 Furthermore, teams were not allowed to hide potential players in coaching positions.
 Adam DiMichele was eventually signed to fill the open slot.
 The following year, Nagy was hired for a full-time job with the Eagles as an assistant to Reid, a position sufficiently low-level that Nagy joked it made him the "assistant to the assistant."
 With the Eagles, Nagy moved through the coaching ranks by following quality control coach Doug Pederson, taking his role when Pederson became the quarterbacks coach in 2011.
+After a 4–12 campaign in 2012, Reid was fired by the Eagles and Nagy was not retained under new head coach Chip Kelly.